 Activities to realise impact do not have to be cost-incurring, but relevant costs can be included and must be fully justified within the justification of resources statement.
 The case for support page limit will not be increased as a result of this change.

-All research grant and fellowship applicants must consider how they will or might achieve impact outside the scientific community.
+Excellence with impact remains a central goal for UK Research and Innovation.
+All research grant and fellowship applicants should consider how they will or might achieve impact outside the scientific community.

 The research councils’ policy is that grant applicants are responsible for considering how their research can achieve excellence with impact.

-By capturing and communicating the impact of those activities, to government and other key stakeholders, NERC can demonstrate the importance of environmental science and make sure government continues to support your work.
+By capturing and communicating the impact of those activities, to government and other key stakeholders, NERC can demonstrate the importance of environmental science and ensure government continues to support your work.